 Avvocato in Milan and Turin

-As known, the impact of the Coronavirus Pandemic on international contracts began to have its effects on commercial transactions from the first quarter of last year.
+As known, the impact of the Covid-19 Pandemic on international contracts began to have its effects on commercial transactions from the first quarter of last year.
 Since then, companies have had to understand how to resolve issues relating to force majeure, hardship and their impact on ongoing international contracts and those yet to be signed.

 After more than a year, these issues are still relevant today.
 We therefore consider it useful to provide some operational features in the context of our abc on international distribution, in order to correctly manage commercial relations already in progress or to be started.